 Types of Funds

 Unrestricted Funds (Endowed) — Offer the broadest giving option to address the current and future needs of our community now and forever.
 A total contribution of at least $5,000 is required to establish this type of fund.
 The minimum amount can be reached over a five-year period.

 Field of Interest Funds — Support charitable organizations that address the issues you care about most—like the arts, education, health care, human services or other interest areas.
 A total contribution of at least $10,000 is required to establish this type of fund.
 The minimum amount can be reached over a five-year period.

 Designated Agency Funds (Endowed) — Support one or more specific charitable agencies, organizations or programs in our community, forever.
 A total minimum contribution of at least $10,000 is required but can be reached over a five-year period.

 Agency Funds — Local nonprofit organizations can establish agency funds to provide an ongoing source of income for operations and programs.
 A total minimum contribution of at least $10,000 is required and can be reached over a five-year period.

 Scholarship Funds — Benefit students of any age or education level with many options in determining the selection criteria for your fund—from areas of study or career and extra-curricular activities to students’ level of financial need.
 While a total minimum contribution of at least $25,000 is required to establish a scholarship fund, the minimum can be reached over a five-year period – and scholarships can be made during that time to have an immediate impact.

 Donor Advised Funds — Benefit the charitable organizations you care about most in a flexible and convenient way.
 A total minimum contribution of at least $25,000 reached over a five-year period is required, but grants can be made almost immediately.
-Check out our Donor Advised Funds FAQ here.
+Open or download a PDF of our Donor Advised Funds FAQ here.